Birchall

-Birchall is an English surname deriving from the settlement of Biekel, Lancashire, and derived from Birch - hill.
-The village of Biekel later became "Birtle".
+Birchall is an English surname deriving from the settlement of Birkle, Lancashire, and derived from Birch - hill.
+The village of Birkle later became "Birtle".

 Variant forms include Burchall and Burchill.

 It is most commonly found in the North-West of England, particularly Lancashire.
 The highest proportion of bearers can be found in Wigan, Greater Manchester.
 The first recorded bearer was John de Birchall de Birtles in 1401.